wleejess/wleejess/README.md

 I'm a former researcher transitioning into software engineering, based in San Francisco.

 Studying Computer Science @ Oregon State University.
-Previously graduated with a B.S. in NanoEngineering and a minor in Chemistry.
+Previously graduated with a B.S. in NanoEngineering from UC San Diego.

 **Relevant Coursework:**